Cooperation Town is a new project set to establish a network of food co-ops on housing estates and in communities across Britain.

 It is a non-profit collective, set up to meet members’ needs and is entirely controlled by the people who join it.

-Membership will be as low as £1 a week and members will be asked to contribute up to one hour per week to help organise the co-op.
+Cooperation Town co-ops membership is £3 a week and members are asked to contribute up to one hour per week to help organise the co-op.

 Get in touch if you would like to start a food co-op in your area.